muhme/joomla-branches-tester/README.md

 :point_right: The GitHub token can also be given by environment variable `JBT_GITHUB_TOKEN`.
               And of course the sample token does not work.

-:fairy: *"You need to reinstall the Joomla Patch Tester if, for example you switch the database.
+:fairy: *"You will need to reinstall the Joomla Patch Tester if, for example, you switch the database.
         For more details, see [Database and File System Consistency](#database-and-file-system-consistency)."*

 :point_right: Alternatively, to apply patches, you can use `scripts/patch`, see [Back to the Future - Patch](#back-to-the-future---patch).